Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Introduction

 A fundamental distinction between our work and this stream of literature is that these studies abstract away from competitive effects by focusing on a single seller.
-In contrast, our analysis centers on the competitive dynamics that arise when multiple sellers run their own experimentation schemes concurrently.
+In contrast, our analysis centers on the competitive dynamics that arise when multiple sellers run their own experimentation schemes and pricing algorithms concurrently.

-\paragraph{Demand Learning in Competitive Environments.} While demand learning in monopoly pricing is well studied, comparatively fewer papers analyze learning in competitive pricing environments. \cite{cooper2015learning} studies a repeated duopoly in which each seller estimates a monopoly-style demand model.
-They identify settings in which the induced learning dynamics converge to the Nash equilibrium, to the cooperative solution, or to other steady state prices that are neither and depend on initial conditions. \cite{birge2024interfere} investigates competitive learning from a platform perspective, mainly studying when the platform should intervene in information revelation to sellers (e.g., whether it should reveal sales). \cite{li2025adaptive} studies sequential competition under objective-function uncertainty.
-While they provide sufficient conditions for convergence to a Nash equilibrium, their approach generally requires additional structure to ensure a seller’s own data is sufficiently informative for best-response learning.
-One paper that discusses price experimentation is \cite{yang2024competitive}.
-This work proposes an algorithm with deterministic coordinated price experimentation, which still requires information on competitors' prices.
-Independent and concurrent with our work, \cite{bracale2025revenue} considers $s$-concave demand, whereas the concavity parameter is known to the seller and proposes an algorithm that guarantees convergence to the Nash equilibrium.
+\textbf{Dynamic Pricing in Competitive Environments.} While monopoly dynamic pricing is well studied, comparatively fewer papers analyze learning and pricing in competitive pricing environments.
+One stream of work focuses on how the pricing game can lead to Nash equilibrium. \cite{cooper2015learning} studies a repeated duopoly in which each seller estimates a monopoly-style demand model without price experimentation.
+They identify settings in which the induced learning dynamics converge to the Nash equilibrium, to the cooperative solution, or to other steady state prices that are neither and depend on initial conditions. \cite{birge2024interfere} investigates competitive learning from a platform perspective, studying when the platform should intervene in information revelation to sellers.
+Relatedly, \cite{banerjee2024price} study competitive pricing under platform-induced consideration sets and establish conditions under which distributed gradient-based pricing dynamics converge to Nash equilibria. \cite{li2024lego} studies sequential price competition under unknown linear demand and proposes a gradient-optimization policy that converges to the Nash equilibrium. \cite{li2025adaptive} studies a broader uncertain sequential-competition framework, identifying conditions under which learning from individual data leads to Nash equilibrium. \cite{meylahn2022learning} and \cite{LootsDenBoer2023} construct demand-learning pricing algorithms that use price perturbations to support collusive or supra-competitive outcomes under self-play, while reverting to competitive or best-response behavior against noncollusive opponents. \cite{yang2024competitive} proposes a noncooperative pricing algorithm with coordinated price experimentation, in which firms adjust prices according to a prescribed schedule so that prices converge to the Nash equilibrium.
+In contrast, our setting is decentralized. \cite{bracale2025revenue} considers $s$-concave demand with known concavity parameter and proposes an algorithm that guarantees convergence to the Nash equilibrium.